ravangen/graphql-rate-limit/README.md

 Basic fixed window rate limiting directive for GraphQL.
 Use to limit repeated requests to queries and/or mutations.

+**WARNING**: This package is not yet tested and thus not recommended for production usage.

 ## Features

 - 📇 **Identification**: Distinguish requests using resolver data ([`parent, args, context, info`](https://graphql.org/learn/execution/#root-fields-resolvers))